DAF201/DAF201/README.md

 [blink-in](https://www.blink-in.com)

+(SORRY blink-in does not work any more due to the change of policy of database, but other functions are working still)

 Since I cannot access the server to update, feel free to use the [APIs](https://github.com/DAF201/DAF201/blob/main/APIs.pdf)

 Maybe I will make a new one using other tools when I am free in the future.